moliver28/research-handbook/content/handbook/security/security-operations/threat-intelligence/_index.md

 ## <i class="fas fa-stream" id="biz-tech-icons"></i> Services We Provide

+### Threat Intelligence Reports

+Reports are the foundation of our Threat Intelligence program and will always be actionable.
+We use GitLab.com to write the reports - this makes collaboration easy and allows us to directly link the intelligence to the results it drives.

+All reports, regardless of type, will always:

+- Include linked issues with clearly defined next-steps to address each topic covered
+- Answer the following questions for each threat addressed:
+  - How is this relevant to GitLab?
+  - How well is GitLab prepared to deal with this threat today?
+  - What steps is GitLab taking to better handle this threat?

-### Flash Reports
+#### Flash Reports

 Flash Reports are delivered on an ad-hoc basis, in response to a rapidly emerging threat.
 They focus on a single topic - generally a specific threat actor, campaign, or vulnerability.

 These reports help GitLab make quick decisions to protect our customers and our organization.

-Flash Reports are always actionable and are leveraged for activities like:
+Recommendations linked to Flash Reports are often time-sensitive and critical.
+They are leveraged for activities like:

 - Rapid iterations to security controls and detection capabilities
 - Threat hunting